dzarista/fboss/arista/util/experimental/showtech_analyzer/docs/anomaly-detection.md

 This document explains how the anomaly detection system works in the Showtech Analyzer and how to extend it with new detection capabilities.

-## Overview

-The Showtech Analyzer includes a comprehensive anomaly detection system that can identify hardware issues, configuration problems, and performance anomalies in showtech files.
-The system is designed to be extensible, allowing developers to add new types of anomaly detection easily.

 ## Platform Configuration

 > **Adding New Platforms:** For information on adding platform-specific configurations and PCIe device validation, see the [Platform Configuration README](../showtech-backend/configs/README.md).